Skip to content

 Reticulum contains five stars with confirmed planets and does not have any Messier objects.
 The brightest star in the constellation is Alpha Reticuli, with an apparent magnitude of 3.33.
 There are no meteor showers associated with the constellation.

-The constellation Reticulum contains one named star, Tupi (HD 23079).
+The constellation Reticulum contains two named stars, Rhombus (Alpha Reticuli) and Tupi (HD 23079).

 Reticulum constellation,reticulum stars,reticulum location